maddiethedinosaur/funnydiehaha/yooef-e.md

-12 (matt the marxist-humanist): you're pretty chill ig
+12 (matt the marxist-humanist): you're pretty chill ig.

-5 (sammy): cute and very kind
+5 (sammy): cute and very kind.

+6 (blumbo): you are pretty based.